See also: all video news releases

 The following events have been scheduled in conjunction with the January meeting of the University of Nebraska Board of Regents:

-The University of Nebraska Board of Regents will hold an emergency meeting via telephone conference call beginning at 9:00 a.m.
-Friday, January 10.
-The conference call will originate in the President’s Conference Room at Varner Hall, 3835 Holdrege Street, in Lincoln.
+The executive committee of the University of Nebraska Board of Regents will hold an emergency telephone conference meeting beginning at 9:00 a.m.
+Tuesday, November 18.
+The meeting will originate in the Board Room, Varner Hall, 3835 Holdrege St. in Lincoln.